HoB icon

 3. Ask if the additional properties should be used to create a better system.

-5. Have students share a variety of complex groupings.
+5. Have them share a variety of complex groupings.

-1. Provide additional rocks students haven't observed before and have them tell how they would fit into their classification system.
+1. Provide additional rocks learners haven't observed before and have them tell how they would fit into their classification system.

 2. Have them write their responses and share them with the class.